hatch9191/project-three-frontend/README.md

 This was the first of the more ambitious projects on the GA course.
 This was also the first time I was working in a team of 3.
 It didn’t take long for us to agree on the concept of some sort of Airbnb clone, but with a slightly different spin on it.
 We came up with the idea of recording-studios as we felt there was a good chance to create models with interesting data and some good relationships between the models.

-Please feel free to create your own account or login using the following credentials -
+Please feel free to create your own account or login using the following credentials:

-email: harry@email.com
+- email - harry@email.com
-password: pass
+- password - pass

 You can view the deployed project [HERE](https://bit.ly/3zP1Qtb).